Phase-Biased Andreev Diffraction Grating

-The experimentally observed decrease of $A_1/A_2$ with $M$ [black circles in Fig.~\ref{fig4}(b)] is roughly exponential with an offset of order 1 [blue triangles], and is well approximated by the calculating $A_1/A_2$ from the Fourier transform of $|\sin(M\phi)/\sin(\phi)|$ from Eq.~\ref{eq:DeLuca}.
-Besides comparing the fall-off of $A_1/A_2$ to the model (open diamond), we also compare to a simple combinatorial argument of counted the number of higher harmonics from combinations the $M-1$ JJs in the grating, as discussed in SM Sec.~\ref{sup:S4}).
+As the number of wires, $M$, increases, spectral weight is redistributed to higher frequencies, reflecting narrower Andreev resonances among multiple wires.
+The experimentally observed decrease of $A_1/A_2$ with $M$ [black circles in Fig.~\ref{fig4}(b)] is roughly exponential with an offset of order 1 [blue triangles], and is well approximated by the calculating $A_1/A_2$ from the Fourier transform of $|\sin(M\phi)/\sin(\phi)|$ from Eq.~(\ref{eq:DeLuca}).
+Besides comparing the fall-off of $A_1/A_2$ to the model (open diamond), we also compare to a simple combinatorial argument of counted the number of higher harmonics from combinations the $M-1$ JJs in the grating, as discussed in SM Sec.~\ref{sup:S4} \cite{sup}).
 Recalling that for optical gratings increasing the number of slits narrows spectral features, we also examine the full-width at half-max (FWHM) of the principal maxima (for instance, the peaks in Fig.~\ref{fig2}) as a function of $M$.
 The FWHM, normalized by the period, $T$, is shown in Fig.~\ref{fig4}(c).
 We observe that the FWHM/$T$ continues to decrease with increasing $M$, even though not all smaller maxima are visible at $M=10$.

 Finally, we demonstrate independent control of phases on individual wires by fabricating additional current-carrying taps off of the meander, along with the phase-biasing taps, as shown in Fig.~\ref{fig5} for the case of $M = 4$.
 Focusing on the $M=4$ device, with four phase taps and three additional current-carrying taps off of the meander, we define phase differences $\phi_L$ between phase-taps to wires 1 and 2, $\phi_M$ between wires 2 and 3, and $\phi_R$ between wires 3 and 4.
 Three additional taps along the top of the meander carry currents $I_{TL}$ (top-left), $I_M$ (middle), and $I_{TR}$ (top-right).
 The right end of the meander carries total current $I_R$, and the left end is grounded.
 For current taps placed midway between phase taps, phase differences can be related to currents by